 All this means that no quick analysis of your gut bacterial species—for example, your ratio of Prevotella to Bacteroides, or Firmicutes to Bacteroidetes—can assess the integrity of your gut-brain axis and your health status.
 It also means that it’s really not possible to provide a one-size-fits-all recommendation about which probiotics to take or which dietary intervention will provide specific benefits or strengthen the gut brain connection unequivocally in every case.

 Vastly different communities of gut microbes, however, can produce very similar patterns of metabolites.
-This suggests that future tests will assess gut microbiome health, and hence gut brain connection health, not simply by looking for specific microbial populations, but by looking at which genes are expressed and which metabolic pathways are active.anxiety at the same time.
+This suggests that future tests will assess gut microbiome health, and hence gut brain connection health, not simply by looking for specific microbial populations, but by looking at which genes are expressed and which metabolic pathways are active.We cannot expect that any simple intervention by itself, such as a particular diet, will optimize your brain gut connection and microbiome, while not paying attention to all the other factors that influence gut microbial function, like the influence of unhealthy gut reactions associated with stress, anger, and anxiety at the same time.
 Nor will simply eating your daily probiotic-enriched yogurt while continuing your high-animal-fat, low-plant-food diet, trying out kimchi or sauerkraut for a short period of time, or eliminating grains, complex carbohydrates, or gluten from your diet.
 None of these interventions by themselves will improve a chronically disturbed dialogue between the gut brain connection.
 Switching to a gluten-free diet even though you have no evidence for celiac disease will make the billion-dollar gluten-free industry happy, but in most cases it will not have any long-lasting effect on your own well-being and health.
 The science now says that changing your diet is not enough.
 You need to modify your lifestyle as well.

 How Your Gut Health Affects Your Brain Health and Beyond